My Life as a Blog

 m - the ring of Tuqu (right hand)

-This ring increases or decreases the mental ability of its wearer, depending on the degree to which it has been enchanted.
+This ring increases or decreases the mental ability of its wearer,

 It affects your intelligence (-3).